eeleet/Seelect/README.md

 - Yet another select component.
 - Written on pure ES6.
-- Suuports IE9+ and all latest browsers.
+- Supports IE9+ and all latest browsers.

 In developement, use at your own risk.
 Enhancement will be added, bugs will be fixed.